Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 3. Promote live, virtual co-working sessions

-Sometimes you just need to get things done, but it’s fun to have another person there to bounce ideas off of or to be your accountability partner.
-Encourage your team to host regular “co-working” sessions where you hop on a video call and just work independently, together.
+Sometimes you just need to get things done, but it’s fun when remote working to have another person there to bounce ideas off of in real-time or to be your accountability partner.
+Encourage your team to host regular “co-working” sessions where you hop on a video chat and just work independently, together.

 4. Make time for fun activities & icebreakers